wwwjones/comp-astro-project/README.md

 # Computational Astrophysics Project
-This is the repository for final project of the AST 245.1 Computational Astrophysics course.
+This is the repository for the final project of the AST 245.1 Computational Astrophysics course.